KimMatt/RLbook2020-exercises/Ch_2_NBandits/exercises.md

 The result was consistent with the first experiment.
 Thus, we can see that the constant update method performs better for a nonstationary problem where the optimal arm is subject to change.

-With a constant method new rewards are weighed in with equal magnitude to the policy.
-In sampling methods, the weight of new rewards are diminished as time increases because k grows larger with each time step.
-When the optimal arm changes it's difficult for the sampling method to take enough steps to make enough change to its policy to reflect this.
+With a constant method old rewards are weighed less than new rewards.
+In sampling methods, the weight of each reward is equal.
+When the optimal arm to pick changes, it's difficult for the sampling method to take enough steps to make enough change to its policy to reflect this.
 As time goes on, the sampling method actually get worse at this.
-This is because it's slowing down the rate of change to its policies while the optimal arm's rate of change is random.
+This is because as time goes on the new rewards have less weight.

 ## Exercise 2.5